Next-Generation-Devs/ngrh/src/hooks/use-fetch/README.md

 };
 ```

-Mutating the fetched data with tempData:
+Mutating the fetched data with tempData ⏲️:

 Here is pretty similar to the above example except instead of waiting the data revalidate which mean it will show the old data and wait the promises to resolve, it will show the temp data while waiting.
 Here if an error occured, the cache will fallback to the temp data and will not rollback to the old value before mutation.